Minoru/github-search-to-rss/README.md

 Converts results of GitHub issues search into an RSS feed (actually Atom).

+**Don't mind the lack of updates!** This tool has been working fine for me since 2018.

 It's meant to be used in conjunction with [the `exec:` feature of Newsboat RSS reader][newsboat-exec].
 Put `github-search-to-rss` binary into `~/.bin`, and add the following to your `urls` file: